Independent Music Companies Association: History

 In a joint initiative with global digital rights agency Merlin, IMPALA launched the Weidenmüller Sustainability Fund in 2025.
 Named after IMPALA co-founder and industry leader Horst Weidenmüller, the multi-year fund supports independent music companies in making their operations more environmentally sustainable, providing practical tools and financial assistance for green transformation.

 In 2025, IMPALA began a collaboration with the Worldwide Independent Network (WIN) to develop a new EU co-funded networking programme.
 The partnership includes the rollout of WINHUB events, which aim to strengthen connections between independent music companies across Europe and provide resources for business development, policy engagement, and international growth.

 In March 2025, IMPALA launched Digital Forward, an initiative to equip independent music companies with digital skills and strategies to navigate the streaming and online music environment.

 In April 2025, IMPALA announced the launch of a new Artist Camp project, funded through the EU's Creative Europe programme.
 The initiative aims to connect independent artists across Europe, offering career development support and fostering cross-border collaboration within the EU music ecosystem.
 This was followed by the announcement of IMPALA's Label Camp project, also co-funded by the European Union, aimed at strengthening cross-border collaboration among independent music companies.

 IMPALA awarded its 2025 Changemaker Award to the MEWEM (Mentoring programme for women entrepreneurs in the music industry) Europe initiative.
 Active in six EU countries, the program supports women, trans, and non-binary entrepreneurs by pairing them with experienced mentors and offering structured training.
 The award recognises MEWEM's impact on diversity and innovation in the music sector.

 IMPALA's Remuneration Playbook was published in May 2025, setting out twelve policy recommendations aimed at improving revenues for artists and producers and promoting diversity in the music sector.

 In June 2025, IMPALA launched a new EU-funded support scheme to foster change-making initiatives across the independent music sector, promoting innovation, diversity, and sustainability.

-In June, IMPALA saw the publication of a new report by industry experts Dan Fowler and Katherine Bassett entitled “Combating the Emergence of a Two-Tier Music Streaming Market“., warning that scale advantages were threatening diversity and calling for urgent policy action.
+IMPALA saw the publication of a new report by industry experts Dan Fowler and Katherine Bassett entitled “Combating the Emergence of a Two-Tier Music Streaming Market“., warning that scale advantages were threatening diversity and calling for urgent policy action.

 IMPALA also joined the #StayTrueToTheAct campaign in July 2025, urging EU policymakers to ensure that the AI Act protects creators through transparency, consent, and safeguards.